Katze schläft viel

 Cat drinks a lot Reading Cat sleeps a lot 8 minutes Next When does a cat suffer?

 Even though cats are bundles of energy when they are awake and tirelessly chase toys, mice and light reflections, you can often find them dozing on the sofa for hours.
 But why does a cat sleep so much?
-Find out here how much sleep cats need, why they have such a great need for sleep and when your furry friend's tiredness should be a cause for concern.
+Find out here how much sleep cats need, why they have such a strong need for sleep and when your furry friend's tiredness should be a cause for concern.

 How much sleep does a cat need?